MJoergen/HyperRAM/src/hyperram/README.md

 interface with support for burst operations, see [doc/Avalon\_Interface\_Specifications.pdf](doc/Avalon_Interface_Specifications.pdf).
 This is a very common bus interface, and quite easy to use.

-### Traffic generator

-The traffic generator's sole purpose is to test the HyperRAM controller.
-It does this by generating first a sequence of WRITE operations (writing pseudo-random data to the entire HyperRAM device), and then a corresponding sequence of READ operations, verifying that the correct values are read back again.

-The traffic generator has a single control input (`start_i`) that starts the above mentioned process.
-There are two output signals indicating progress:

-* `led_active`: indicates the test is in progress.
-* `led_error`: indicates at least one error has occurred.

 ### Timing constraints